 Silverstein explains that this isn’t necessarily about racial animosity or even identification with one’s own group (remember that both Black and White people show this response).
 Instead, it appears to be related to the perception that Black people have already had to cope with a great deal of pain — from racism, poverty, poor health, etc — and, as a result, have a greater pain threshold.
 In other words, they are less sensitive to pain because they’ve been hardened.

 Efforts to parse out whether this effect is due to race specifically or perceptions of whether a person has lived a hard life suggest that it might be primarily the latter.
 But, as Silverstein points out, we tend to homogenize the Black population and assume that all Black people face adversity.
 So, whether the phenomenon is caused by race or status gets pretty muddy pretty fast.

 In any case, this is perfectly in line with the soon-to-be-lawyer I overheard at Wisconsin.
 He gave the “hardened criminal” a harsher sentence than the person convicted of a white-collar crime because he believed that a greater degree of suffering was required to make an impact.
-That was just a hypothetical case, but Silverstein reviews research that shows that the racial empathy gap has real world consequences: undertreatment of pain (even in children) and, yes, harsher sentences for African Americans convicted of crimes.Lisa Wade is a professor of sociology at Occidental College.
+That was just a hypothetical case, but Silverstein reviews research that shows that the racial empathy gap has real world consequences: undertreatment of pain (even in children) and, yes, harsher sentences for African Americans convicted of crimes.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.